Heziode/emojify/README.md

 ## Installation

-[emojify](https://github.com/heziode/emojify/blob/master/emojify) is a shell script, so put it somewhere and make sure it's added to your `$PATH`.
+[emojify](https://github.com/heziode/emojify/blob/master/emojify) is a perl script, so put it somewhere and make sure it's added to your `$PATH`.

 Here's a one-liner: